iot-dsa-v2/dslink-java-v2-savvy/README.md

     - At the very least, change the copyright holder.
 4. Modify dslink.json
     - Change name, version, and description.
     - Change main, this is the path to the shell script used to launch the link.
 It is created by the distZip task.
-    - Change the value of the config named "mainType".
-This must be the fully qualified class name of your root node.
+    - Change the value of the config named "handler_class".
+This must be the fully qualified class name of your main node.
 5. Edit this README
     - Please maintain a helpful readme.
     - Change the title.